 Clark College is committed to promoting a safe and inclusive learning environment for all students.
-Under the guidance of the Washington State Student Services Commission, we are proud to announce a new student success initiative, effective in the 2013-14 academic year.
+Under the guidance of the Washington State Student Services Commission, we are proud to announce this student success initiative which became effective in the 2013-14 academic year.

 This landmark project began as a student-driven initiative developed at the 2011 Washington Community and Technical College Legislative Voice Academy.
 One of the five critical issues brought to the forefront was the recommendation to include LGBTQ demographic categories as part of our data collection in the CTC system.

 The video below illustrates the importance of this data collection through the eyes of students.

 Students may share information about their sexual orientations and gender identities at the time of registration at Clark College.
 The data we collect will allow us to promote a welcoming campus, enhance programs and services, better track students' progress and success and assist in promoting a safe and inclusive learning environment for LGBTQ students enrolled in the CTC system.